TUTORIALS & ADVICE

 Causes

-Tint applied to a primer film or undercoat that is still damp or too thick: too short evaporation time.
+Tint applied to a film of primer or undercoat that is still damp or too thick: too short evaporation time.

 Preventive measures